 What’s the Average Jury Award for a Product Liability Claim?

-According to the Insurance Information Institute, the total amount awarded by juries for product liability claims in 2016 amounted to $7,074,294 in 2016.
+According to the Insurance Information Institute, the total amount awarded by juries for product liability claims in 2020 was over $7 million.
 This is by far the highest amount of any of the liability case categories, including medical malpractice.
 Of course, the range of jury award amounts can vary widely with a few multi-million dollar verdicts accounting for this $7 million-plus amount.

 Each case is different.
 So, to more accurately answer this question, we have to look at three key questions: